JuliaRegistries/TagBot/README.md

 To install the app, click the badge above (enabling for all repositories is recommended).
 Afterwards, releases for all of your packages registered with [Registrator] will be handled automatically.
-TagBot does not handle manual registrations
+TagBot does not handle manual registrations.

 ### Usage: